Battery Voltmeter Readings Chart – Temperature Correction

 Battery Voltmeter Temperature Correction using Addition and Subtraction

 In this method you use the standard State of Charge versus Volts Chart.
-Remembering that the battery voltage will read higher in colder weather and lower in hotter weather, you simply…
+Remembering that the battery voltage will read lower in colder weather and higher in hotter weather, you simply…

 - Subtract 0.024 volts for every ten degrees F, if the temperature is below 80 degrees F.

 - Add 0.024 volts for every ten degrees F, if the temperature is about 80 degrees F.

 - Its 30 degrees F

 - It is 50 degree below 80.

 - You subtract 0.12 from 1.57

 - The result is 1.45, thus the state of charge is approximately 75 percent.